- Facts and figures on tuition fees and student finance

 - £57.6 million on outreach activities for people with the potential to succeed in higher education (e.g. forming and sustaining links with communities and employers; mentoring to help potential students improve their GCSE and A level grades; or summer schools offering a taste of university life to children who may not have a family background in higher education).

 Universities and colleges have told us in their access agreements for 2012-13 and beyond that they plan to substantially increase this investment each year, to reach an estimated £707.5 million per year by 2017-18.
-For more details about this, including charts showing annual expenditure from 2011-12 to 2017-18, see OFFA publication 2013/04, 2014-15 access agreements: institutional expenditure and fee levels.
+This is shown in the the chart below.
+For more information see OFFA publication 2014/15, 2014-15 access agreements: institutional expenditure and fee levels.

 What is outreach?